frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 | Ranglebox Mars AM32 35A | 35A | 15A | 7A | 5S | https://ranglebox.com/shop/product/mars-am32-controller/ |
 | SEQURE (must select AM32 option) | ? | ? | ? | ? | https://sequremall.com/collections/sqesc |

 The EMAX Formula 45A ([official link](https://emax-usa.com/collections/electronic-speed-controller/products/emax-formula-series-45a-esc-support-blheli-32-2-5s), [store link](https://pyrodrone.com/collections/individual/products/emax-formula-series-45a-esc-support-blheli_32-2-5s)) will get full support because I own them and I do want to use them since they are small.
-This does not come with AM32 preinstalled and will require advanced tools to install AM32. (this EMAX model can only support CRSF input)
+This does not come with AM32 preinstalled and will require advanced tools to install AM32. (this EMAX model can only support CRSF input, and have no sensors)

 Other models potentially will work if they meet the following criteria: